 Transgender and Gender Diverse Care

-Living In Our Natural Selves (LIONS) is a team of medical providers, mental health providers and case managers dedicated to supporting transgender and gender diverse students contemplating or pursuing gender affirming therapies.
-LIONS is a collaboration between Counseling and Psychological Services (CAPS) and University Health Services (UHS).
+The Gender Diverse Care Team (GDC) are medical providers, mental health providers, and case managers dedicated to supporting transgender and gender diverse students contemplating or pursuing gender-affirming therapies.
+We are a collaboration between Counseling and Psychological Services (CAPS) and University Health Services (UHS).

-Any student who feels a mismatch between current gender identity and gender assigned at birth may benefit from LIONS.
-Whether you desire help exploring your gender identity, ready to start gender affirming hormones, or wish to pursue surgical treatments, LIONS can help.
+Any student who feels a mismatch between current gender identity and gender assigned at birth may benefit from GDCT.
+Whether you desire help exploring your gender identity, ready to start gender-affirming hormones or wish to pursue surgical treatments, we can help.